hardzal/hardzal/README.md

 ### Hi! 👋 I'm Rizal.

 - 🔭 I’m currently working on Web Development & API Development
-- 🌱 I’m currently interested on Web Development & Data Engineering
+- 🌱 I’m currently interested on Data Engineering & Artificial Intelligence
 - ⚡ Exicting to contribute on open source projects
-- 🚀 Interesting at Machine Learning, Deep Learning and Web3
+- 🚀 Interesting at Machine Learning, Deep Learning and Blockchain
 - 📫 You can contact me at: hadrizal7@gmail.com

 ## Skills